-May 6, 2017 will mark our 24th annual event, which includes an extended cocktail hour, delicious dinner, awards, fireworks and much more.
-For best seating purchase tickets early!
+May 5, 2018 will mark our 25th annual event, which includes an extended cocktail hour, delicious dinner, awards, fireworks and much more.
+For best seating purchase tickets early HERE!

-For 2017 we are thrilled to present Martha Reeves and the Vandellas.
+For 2017 we were thrilled to present Martha Reeves and the Vandellas.
 The ultimate Motown Diva, Martha’s hits include Heat Wave, Dancing In The Street, Jimmy Mack, and Nowhere To Run.

-Tickets are now available!
-(General Seating is SOLD OUT); Preferred Seating - $500.
+Tickets are now available for purchase online!
+General Seating $395; Preferred Seating - $500.

 About Martha Reeves & the Vandellas